Leopoldo Gout: Television work

 Gout is the executive producer of Zoo, an adaptation of the James Patterson novel.
 The CBS series stars James Wolk, Kristen Connolly, Nonso Anozie, and Billy Burke.[9]
 Beginning in 2015, the series is now in its third season.

 Gout is the executive producer of Zoo, an adaptation of the James Patterson novel.
 The CBS series stars James Wolk, Kristen Connolly, Nonso Anozie, and Billy Burke.[9]
 Beginning in 2015, the series is now in its third season.

 Gout was executive producer of the CBS series Instinct, which began in 2017 and starred Alan Cumming.

-Novel/ Graphic Novel Work
+Novel/graphic novel work

 Ghost Radio (2008)

 Published in 2008 by Harper Collins, Ghost Radio is Leopoldo Gout's first novel.
 Each chapter begins with an engraving which Gout did himself.
 The book is a paranormal suspense thriller.
 Fellow author and collaborator James Patterson describes it as reminiscent of the early work of Stephen King.
 Originally intended to be a graphic novel, Gout says of his work “the words started to overwhelm the images” at which point he switched away from the graphic format, opting instead to do a traditional novel which includes some illustrations.
 Each chapter begins with an engraving which Gout did himself.
 Kirkus Review writes, "Palpable, almost visible cross-cultural creepiness that never lets up: [Ghost Radio is] very smart thrills."